Ibrahim of the Ottoman Empire

 He was called Ibrahim the Mad (Deli İbrahim) due to his mental condition and behavior.
-However, historian Scott Rank notes that his opponents spread rumors of the sultan's insanity, and some historians suggest he was more incompetent than mad.
+However, historian Scott Rank notes that his opponents spread rumors of the sultan's insanity, and some historians suggest that he was more incompetent than mad.

 Early life

-Ibrahim was born on 5 November 1615, the son of Sultan Ahmed I and his Haseki Sultan and perhaps legal wife, Kösem Sultan.
-When Ibrahim was 2, his father suddenly died, and Ibrahim's uncle Mustafa I became the new sultan.
-By that time, Kösem Sultan and her children, including young Ibrahim, had been sent to the Old Palace.
-After the succession of his brother Murad IV, Ibrahim was confined in the Kafes, which affected his health.
-Ibrahim's other brothers Şehzade Bayezid, Şehzade Suleiman and Şehzade Kasım had been executed by the order of Sultan Murad IV, and because of that, Ibrahim feared that he was next in the line.
-However, after his brother's death, Ibrahim became the Sultan of the Ottoman Empire.
+Ibrahim was born on 13 October 1617 as the last son of Sultan Ahmed I and his Haseki Sultan, Kösem Sultan and when he was merely a month old, his father suddenly died and Ibrahim's uncle Mustafa I became the new sultan.
+Kösem Sultan and her children, including an infant Ibrahim, were sent to the Old Palace.
+After his brother Murad IV inherited the throne from his uncle Mustafa I, Ibrahim was confined in the Kafes, which affected his health.
+Murad had Ibrahim's two surviving half-brothers Şehzade Bayezid, Şehzade Süleyman and a few years later, one full-brother Şehzade Kasım executed and Ibrahim feared that he would be next, but after his older brother Murad's death, Ibrahim became Sultan.

 Reign

 Accession

 One of the most notorious Ottoman Sultans, Ibrahim spent all of his early life in the close confinement of the Kafes before succeeding his brother Murad IV (1623–40) in 1640.
-Two of their brothers had been executed by Murad, and Ibrahim lived in terror of being the next to die.
+Three of their brothers had been executed by Murad, and Ibrahim lived in terror of being the next to die.
 His life was saved only by the intercession of Kösem Sultan, mother of Ibrahim and Murad.

-After Murad's death, Ibrahim was left the sole surviving prince of the dynasty.
-Upon being asked by Grand Vizier Kemankeş Kara Mustafa Pasha to assume the Sultanate, Ibrahim suspected Murad was still alive and plotting to trap him.
+Murad's death left Ibrahim as the sole surviving prince of the dynasty.
+Upon being asked by Grand Vizier Kemankeş Kara Mustafa Pasha to assume the Sultanate, Ibrahim suspected that Murad was still alive and plotting to trap him.
 It took the combined persuasion of Kösem and the Grand Vizier, and personal examination of his brother's dead body, to make Ibrahim accept the throne.